hexlabsio/kloudformation/docs/reference/fundamentals.md

 #### Not Required Resource Properties
 {: .no_toc }

 Any properties that are not required appear as functions on the builder for that resource.
-The builder function is passed to you in the last argument.
+The builder is passed to you in the last argument.
 The last argument can be a lambda with { } braces.

 <pre class="kotlin" data-highlight-only>
 class Stack: StackBuilder {